 The Astro A30 Wireless and the Razer BlackShark V2 Pro Wireless 2023 offer similar performances, but the Astro are a bit more versatile.
 The Astro are better built and can be used via analog.
 They also come in PlayStation and Xbox variants.
 That said, if you only game wirelessly, the Razer are worth checking out.
 They have a more comfortable fit and a longer continuous playback time.

-While the Razer BlackShark V2 Pro Wireless 2023 and the Razer BlackShark V2 HyperSpeed Wireless have a nearly identical look, the V2 HyperSpeed offer some unique advantages.
-The V2 HyperSpeed support a wired USB connection, which some users may prefer, and they have lower latency via their wireless USB dongle.
-Their non-detachable boom mic also has a slight overall edge when it comes to performance.
-However, the V2 Pro have a more neutral overall sound profile, which some users may prefer.
+While the Razer BlackShark V2 Pro Wireless 2023 and the Razer BlackShark V2 HyperSpeed Wireless have a nearly identical look with similar connectivity (wired USB, wireless USB, and Bluetooth), your choice may come down to price and availability.
+The V2 HyperSpeed have a slightly longer battery life, and their non-detachable boom mic also has a slight overall edge when it comes to performance.
+However, the V2 Pro's detachable mic makes them less conspicuous on your commute.

 The Razer BlackShark V2 Pro Wireless 2023 are the next generation of the Razer BlackShark V2 Pro Wireless 2020 and there have been a couple of improvements in their design.
 While the comfort and build quality haven't changed, the 2023 model have a longer-lasting continuous battery life, a superior overall mic performance, and support Bluetooth.
 However, only the previous generation supports an analog connection.